 Some states have established their own age curves that are different from the standard CMS age curve.

-Tip: The age curve is not linear.
-Attempts to treat it as such when performing the age curve calibration will likely result in unexpected results.
 In this case, issuers should check with their state regulators to determine if applying a factor of zero (0) for the distribution of members expected to pay no premium is an appropriate and allowable adjustment for the three under age 21 child dependent cap.